What Can You Use a Revolving Credit Facility For?

 Finance

 A revolving credit facility is often misunderstood as a specialist finance product.
 A revolving credit facility is a flexible line of funding that allows used by many UK SMEs to manage cash flow timing.
 It allows you to withdraw capital as needed, repay it as your cash flow allows, and immediately redraw those funds again without needing a new application.
+If you’re exploring flexible funding, read our full guide to revolving credit facilities for UK SMEs.

 At Juice our revolving credit facility is part of what we call Smart Growth Capital: funding that supports sustainable, controlled growth rather than growth at all costs